ejm714/scipy_proceedings/papers/emily_dorne/main.md

 ### Carrying foward competition models

 Machine learning competitions are excellent for crowd-sourcing top approaches to complex predictive modeling problems.
 Over a short period of time, a large community of solvers tests a broad feature space including possible data sources, model architectures, and model features.
-The result is a [repository of research code](https://github.com/drivendataorg/tick-tick-bloom) surfacing the most effective methods for a given task, including trained model weights and write-ups of winning methods.
+The result is a [an open-source github repository](https://github.com/drivendataorg/tick-tick-bloom) with research code surfacing the most effective methods for a given task, including trained model weights and write-ups of winning methods.

 However, transforming this research code into production code requires significant additional work.
 A gap between competition results and code that can be deployed exists for a few reasons:
 1. Competitions rely on static data exported and processed once.
 Deployment requires repeated, automatic use with new data.